himmat12/msix_package_distribution/README.md

 ### Setting up MSIX package installer for windows distribution
-#### This repo walks you through how to distribute windows application by packagint it in msix package installer.
+#### This repo walks you through how to distribute windows application by packaging it as msix package installer.

 > Complete step by step documentation will be updated in future!